BlueBrain/nexus-forge/docs/source/interaction.rst

   to generate and rank candidates but require a text embedding or encoding service to compute embeddings of items.
   An example of configuration is available at `examples/notebooks/use-cases/EntityLinkerElastic-forge-demo-config.yml`. .

-* **AgentResolver**: based on type, full, given or family names filtering using a SPARQL query to generate candidates.
+* **AgentResolver**: based on type (rdf:type), name (schema:name), givenName (schema:givenName) or familyName (schema:familyName) properties to filter with using a SPARQL query to generate candidates.
+  Extra property path based filters can be provided as part of the resolver configuration to further narrow the results.
-  An example of configuration is available at `examples/notebooks/use-cases/prod-forge-nexus.yml`.
+  An example of configuration is available at `examples/notebooks/use-cases/prod-forge-nexus.yml <https://github.com/BlueBrain/nexus-forge/blob/master/examples/notebooks/use-cases/prod-forge-nexus.yml>`__ .

 * **DemoResolver**: an example resolver based on filtering by configurable properties and looking up candidates from a json file.
   An example of configuration is available at `examples/notebooks/use-cases/EntityLinkerSkLearn-forge-demo-config.yml`.